Archdemon: Middle Eastern tales

-According to Zoroastrian dualism, the world is created by two opposing forces.
-The good deity Ahura Mazda created everything good, but for everything good created Ahriman created an evil opposite.
-These results in the existence of seven Archdemons, who in return command a countless numbers of demons.
-These archdemons stay in exact opposition to the Amesha Spenta.

 Demon Kings of the Ars Goetia

-The Lesser Key of Solomon, an anonymous 17th century grimoire, lists 72 of the most powerful and prominent demons of Hell in its first part, the Ars Goetia.
+The Lesser Key of Solomon, an anonymous 17th-century grimoire, lists 72 of the most powerful and prominent demons of Hell in its first part, the Ars Goetia.
 Satan himself is not mentioned among them considering his overall dominion of Hell as the Prince of Darkness.
 Below him, the Ars Goetia suggests, are the four kings of the cardinal directions who have power over the seventy-two, next the kings, and onward with other demons with lower monarchic titles.
 The four kings of the cardinal directions are the primary point of contention between different editions and translations, and occultist writers.
 The common composition of the kings is: